AmineADD/sourcerer/README.md

 > Don't forget, there is no useless question :-)

-* You **MUST** return the project on Tuesday Octber, 9 at 16:00 pm by sending an MP on discord with the link of your github repo.
+* You **MUST** return the project on Tuesday November, 9 at 16:00 pm by sending an MP on discord with the link of your github repo.

 ## <a name='overview'>🐱 Overview</a>